rusanu/ember-dc/README.md

 - Stackable Chart
 - Geo Choropleth Chart (Map)

 If you want more features than this provides, file an issue.
-Feature requests/contributions are welcome but the goal is to keep things simple and fast.
+Feature requests/contributions are welcome.

 ## Example usage